stratosphereips/zeek-package-IRC/README.md

 ![](figs/formula_entropy.gif)

-where n represents number of words and p_i represents the probability that word $i$ is used among all other words.
+where n represents number of words and pi represents the probability that word i is used among all other words.
 ### Username Special Characters Mean
 Average usage of non-alphabetic characters in username.
 ### Message Special Characters Mean